tk427/PS_LL/README.md

 # PS_LL
-PowerShell Lunch and Learn presentation
+- PowerShell Lunch and Learn presentation
+  - PowerPoint demo
+  - Demo scripts to support the prsentation